CSS Grid Layout and PostCSS: Now Kiss !

 You are probably aware that CSS Grid Layout is finally here in the latest versions of Firefox (52) and Chrome (57).
 Developers can now enjoy the awesomeness of grid layouts, one of the most awaited features in the history of CSS.

 Layout have always been a complex issue in CSS.
-Between floats, table layouts, absolute positioning and newcomers like flexbox, we ended up with a wide range of solutions, each with different use cases and limitations.
+Between floats, table layouts, absolute positioning and newcomers such as flexbox, we ended up with a wide range of solutions, each with different use cases and limitations.
 The inevitable browser-specific bugs and the need for graceful degradation did not help to make things simpler.
 This gave birth to strange curiosities such as “perfect layout templates” or “CSS frameworks”.
 If you think about the hundred of grid frameworks and utilities in the wild, and how none of them ever really convinced you, then you are not alone.

 I have a confession to make: despite reading dozens of guides and beating those flexbox games over and over, I still panic at the idea of writing a flexbox layout without a cheat sheet next to me.
 I am also unable to tell what layout will produce a piece of flex-powered CSS without long minutes of reflection, paper and pencil at hand.
 So when I first read about the Grid specification, I remember having sighed several times while I was taking notes for every new property and possible value.